 During the last two centuries, much of Marion County has been cleared or converted to farmland.
 The northern and central parts are used mainly for cultivated crops, hay, or pasture.
-The southern part, where Mussin Branch watershed is located, is very hilly and is used mainly as second-growth hardwood forest.
+Southern Marion County, the location of the UT of Rolling Fork watershed, is very hilly and used mainly as second-growth hardwood forest.
 Farm products are the main source of income in the county.
-The main farm products are row crops, pasture and hay crops, livestock, and livestock products (US Department of Agriculture, 1986).
+The main farm products are row crops, pasture and hay crops, livestock, and livestock products (USDA, 1986).